-Human pluripotent stem cells maintained in mTeSR[TM]1 can be cryopreserved as aggregates using mFreSR[TM] or CryoStor® CS10, or as single cells using FreSR[TM]-S. Either cryopreservation method is appropriate for use with cultures routinely passaged as aggregates using the methods described in this manual.
+Human pluripotent stem cells maintained in mTeSRTM1 can be cryopreserved as aggregates using mFreSRTM and Cryostor®CS10, or as single cells using FreSRTM-S. Either cryopreservation method is appropriate for use with cultures routinely passaged as aggregates using the methods described in this manual.

-The thawing protocols are for human ES and iPS cells that were maintained in mTeSR[TM]1 prior to cryopreservation.
-Cells cultured using other maintenance protocols (e.g. on a feeder layer or their conditioned medium, or feeder-free media such as TeSR[TM]-E8[TM] or TeSR[TM]2) should be thawed into the same medium and conditions used prior to cryopreservation.
-Once they have recovered from the thaw, cells can be transitioned into mTeSR[TM]1 (sections 7.1.1 and 7.1.4).
+The thawing protocols are for human ES and iPS cells that were maintained in mTeSRTM1 prior to cryopreservation.
+Cells cultured using other maintenance protocols (e.g. on a layer of feeders or their conditioned medium, or feeder-free media such as TeSRTM-E8TM or TeSRTM2) should be thawed into the same medium and conditions used prior to cryopreservation.
+Once they have recovered from the thaw, cells can be transitioned into mTeSRTM1 (sections 7.1.1 and 7.1.4).

-7.3.1 mFreSRTM and CryoStor® CS10 (Cell Aggregates)
+7.3.1 mFreSRTM and Cryostor®CS10 (Cell Aggregates)

-mFreSRTM is a defined, serum-free cryopreservation medium designed specifically for human ES and iPS cells cultured in mTeSRTM1.
-CryoStor® CS10 is an animal component-free cryopreservation medium.
-They are both ready to use and contain cryoprotectant agents.
+mFreSRTM (Catalog #05854) is a defined, serum-free cryopreservation medium designed specifically for human ES and iPS cells cultured in mTeSRTM1 medium.
+It is ready to use and contains cryoprotectant agents.